 Note: All uploaded apps, even alpha builds, must meet the release packaging requirements for your platform.
 Uploading an app to a release channel signifies that you are ready to release it to an audience even if that audience is a group of internal testers.

-After your app is approved for Oculus Store distribution, the build in your Store channel becomes the live build for all Oculus Home users.
-If your app was approved for the Oculus store, users can now browse and find your app in the Store.
+If your app is approved for the Oculus store, users can browse and find your app in the Store.
 If your app was approved for Oculus keys, users who have keys can download your app.

 Any new builds of an approved app that you copy to the Store channel triggers an update for all users who are entitled to download the release version of your app.
 See Updating Published Apps.